New York Bar Pro Bono Requirement

 This requirement is different from the Penn Law Pro Bono Requirement in some very significant ways.
 We have assembled the essential details below.

 Because your bar admission is your responsibility, we encourage you to familiarize yourself with all of this information.

 To skip to specific sections, click on the topics below.
-If you have questions, contact Lillian Gardiner in TPIC.
+If you have questions, please contact Sarah Egoville, TPIC staff attorney.

 - Pro bono work must be law-related and supervised by an attorney, judge, or law school faculty or instructor. (see FAQ #11.b)

 - Law school clinics that provide legal assistance to low income clients (Entrepreneurship and Intellectual Property clinics typically do not meet the NY requirements and should be evaluated on a case by case basis). (see FAQ #12.a)

 - Externships or internships (even if paid, for academic credit, or performed during the summer) for legal service providers; judges or court system; public defender and prosecutor offices; state, local, or federal government agencies or legislative bodies. (see FAQ #12.b)

 - Private sector pro bono work (even during the summer). (see FAQ #28)

 - Eligible law-related, student pro bono projects or ad hoc assignments that serve low income populations (click here for a list of possible New-York-bar-eligible pro bono projects). (see FAQ #12.c)

 For complete information on New York’s pro bono guidelines, please see the New York pro bono requirement’s FAQ page.